 A new stage on Lansing will offer live music, improv comedy, the Jazz Arts Group of Columbus and musical theater.

-"It will be very exciting," said Chelsea Craig, donor relations and marketing coordinator for the German Village Society.
+"It will be very exciting," said Chelsey Craig, donor relations and marketing coordinator for the German Village Society.

 Gamier and Lowe have implemented a green element into Art Crawl.

 Reusable beer and wine glasses will be available for $3 each and will cost $7 to fill.
 They can be reused at home and at future Art Crawls, Gamier said.

 "We're trying to be as environmentally friendly as we can," he said.